MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-use-vscode-extension-to-debug-locally.md

 **Debug API** is configured to run the API server and attach the debugger.
 So you don't need to run the task to start the API server.

 1. Set a breakpoint.
 Open `lists.ts` in `src > api > src > route`.
 Set a breakpoint at say line 16.
-1. In the activity bar, click Run and Debug (Ctrl-Shift-D) and then "Debug API"
+1. In the activity bar, select Run and Debug (Ctrl-Shift-D) and then "Debug API"
 !["Debug API"](media/how-to-use-vscode-extension-to-debug-locally/debug-api.png)
 1. In your preferred terminal shell, type: >curl http://localhost:3100/lists
 1. The breakpoint is hit, hit F5, an empty list is returned.